anuragShingare30/Cross_Chain_Tokens/CrossChain.md

+### Cross Chain Token(CCT) Standard (defines flow)

+- **A `Cross-Chain Token Standard` is a set of rules that ensures tokens can move between different blockchains safely and efficiently by leveraging the chainlink CCIP for security**
+- `Cross-chain token standards` are just set of rules and instructions that should be followed during transferring tokens cross chain.

+**Example**: A stablecoin that seamlessly moves between Ethereum and Polygon.

+- Ensures all tokens moving across chains follow the same secure protocol.
+- `CCT standard` provides different mechanism for transferring tokens like `burn/mint, lock/unlock`

 ### Cross Chain Interoperability Protocol (CCIP)

-- `Chainlink CCIP (Cross-Chain Interoperability Protocol)` is a system that allows smart contracts to communicate and `transfer data/tokens` across multiple blockchains
+- `Chainlink CCIP` is a system/process that allows smart contracts to `transfer data/assets/tokens` cross-chain
 - `CCIP is the bridge` that connects separate blockchains, allowing them to exchange information securely and efficiently.
+- It uses `defense-in-depth security` for transfering data/assets cross chain
+- `CCIP` uses **Decentralized Oracle network(DON) and Risk management network(RMN)** to check security and transparency for transfering data
+- CCIP also inclide `rate limits` for transferring data/assets for security.

-- **Note**: CCIP is performing blockchain bridging in more secure and efficient way as compare to traditional  blockchain bridging!!!
+**Note: CCIP is performing blockchain bridging in more secure and efficient way as compare to traditional  blockchain bridging!!!**

 #### Why Do We Need Chainlink CCIP?

 - Ethereum, Binance Smart Chain, and Solana cannot directly exchange tokens or data.
-- Traditional blockchain bridges are more centralized and need trust on third parties.
+- Traditional blockchain bridges are more `centralized` and need trust on third parties.
 - Smart contracts are locked to their chain and cannot access data from other chains.

 **CCIP solves this by providing a universal, decentralized, and secure way for blockchains to interact with each other**

-#### How Does Chainlink CCIP Work?

-- CCIP uses `Decentralized oracle networks(DON) and Risk Management Network(RMN)` to check the security and transparency to validate the data or message across blockchain!!!!
-- CCIP also inclide `rate limits` for transferring data/assets for security.
-- This acts as validators and message relayers between blockchains

-1. **User Requests Cross-Chain Action**:
-   - A smart contract on Blockchain-A wants to send tokens or data to Blockchain-B.
-   - The contract sends a request to CCIP

-2. **Chainlink Oracles Validate & Relay Data**:
-   - A network of decentralized oracles verifies the request.
-   - They ensure the transaction is valid, secure, and fraud-proof.

-3. **CCIP Sends Data to the Target Blockchain**:
-   - After validation, CCIP relays the message or token transfer to Blockchain B.
-   - Blockchain B receives the message and executes the smart contract action.

-4. **Final Confirmation & Execution**:
-   - Blockchain B confirms the transaction
-   - And, executes the requested function (Ex: unlocking tokens, updating records, etc.)